ilyanefox/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 - User Login: Users will be able to register and log in.
-- Create and Edit User Profile: Users will be able to create a profile which will allow the experience to be more personalized.
 - Create Category Labels: Users will be able to create categories that can be added as labels to tasks.
 - Create and Delete Tasks: Users will be able to add new tasks, and delete tasks.
 Tasks can be deleted by checking them off the list.
 - View To-Do List: Users will be able to see the complete list of tasks;
-- View List by Category: Users will be able to view tasks by category label.
+- Filter List by Category: Users will be able to view tasks by category label.
-- Rate Priority: Users will be able to set the priority level of each task.
+- Set Priority: Users will be able to label a task a priority.
 - Responsive Design: Users will be able to view the application well on different devices.

 ### Technologies